mnrn/PostDHTData/README.md

-# Send DHT Serial Data
+# Post DHT Data

-Send My Home's DHT Serial Data From Arduino.
+Posts My Home's DHT Data using rest api.

 ## What is DHT?